pshchelo/edgetension/doc/edgetension-doc.rst

 poration experiments to help you minimize deep ImageJ submenu navigation.
 It also includes button providing the same macros T.Portet has included before, so you do not need to install it anymore.
-Since the icons on tools might be somewht cryptic, pay attention to the ImageJ tooltips for these buttons, they show what the buttons mean.
+Since the icons on tools might be somewhat cryptic, pay attention to the ImageJ tooltips for these buttons, they show what the buttons mean.

 In some cases, we have to remove residual white pixels appearing inside the